anonklub/anonklub/contracts/README.md

 ### Verify

-Somehow verification at deployment with `forge create --verify` or even `forge verify-contract` failed.
+[//]: # (TODO: fix passing of merkle root constructor argument, probably needs to be converted into base 10 integer string) Somehow verification at deployment with `forge create --verify` or even `forge verify-contract` failed.
 So instead use `--show-standard-json-input` to get json input and upload that file manually to etherscan.
-See `pn --filter contracts verify`
+See `pn --filter contracts verify.sepolia`

 ### Mint